-There is two ways of protesting.
-There is the full engine protest which will have a $200.00 fee from the protester and a $50 acceptance fee from the protested to accept.
+There are two ways of protesting.
+There is the full engine protest which will have a $250.00 fee from the protester and a $50 acceptance fee from the protested to accept.
 There is also a top engine protest in which the tech men check the top end of the engine.
 This type of protest has a fee of $150.00 from the protester and a $50.00 acceptance fee from the protested to accept.
 These fees are to be paid to Liberty Raceway Park and the following steps are to be followed:

 1. Tech Director must be notified of protest at scale/impound area while both karts are in impound area before exiting the gated area.

 2. The protested engine must remain in the tech area until the tech director permits the removal of such engine.